The Time-Interlaced Self-Consistent Master System of Heterogeneous-Agent Models: General Equilibrium and the Time-Interlaced Master System

-Suppose that during period $0\le t<T$ the economy happens to be in state $(x,F)\in\XXX\times\DB^\EEE$, the average installed capital is $K=K_t(x,F)>0$, and the (one period) risk-free rate is $r=r_t(x,F)>-1$.
-Consider a generic household that enters employment state $u\in\EEE$ with its personal wealth measuring~$w$ units of the numéraire good, which quantity aggregates the wage received during period $t$, the return on capital invested in the previous period, and the holdings of private loans carried from the previous period.
-Treating the entering wealth $w $ as a given resource and taking $K$ and $r$ as given (the household is a price taker), the household must determine its consumption level $c$, its investment $\q$ in the private lending instrument (IOU), and its investment $\qq$ in productive capital \footnote{All three quantities $c$, $\q$ and $\qq$ are understood to represent physical units of the numéraire good.} by maximizing over $(c,\q,\qq)\in\R^3$ and $(W_{y,\tts v}\in\R)_{ y\tts\in\tts\XXX, v\tts\in\tts \EEE}$ the objective {\abovedisplayskip=8pt plus 2pt minus 2pt\belowdisplayskip=8pt plus 2pt minus 2pt\belowdisplayshortskip=5pt plus 1.5pt minus 1.5pt } subject to {\abovedisplayskip=8pt plus 2pt minus 2pt\belowdisplayskip=8pt plus 2pt minus 2pt\belowdisplayshortskip=5pt plus 1.5pt minus 1.5pt } with the understanding that $V_{t,\tts x,\tts F,\tts u}(w )$ is the constrained maximum attained in \eqref{ze1} for every $0\le t<\nobreak T$ and $V_{T,\tts y,\tts \T_{T-1,\tts x}^y(F),\tts v}\bigl(W_{y,\tts v} \bigr)=U\bigl(W_{y,\tts v} \bigr)$, i.e., during the last period the household can only consume (note that $U(c )=-\infty$ if $c\le 0$ and $U\bigl(W_{y,\tts v} \bigr)=-\infty$ if $W_{y,\tts v}\le 0$ by the very definition of $U\phd$).
+with the understanding that $V_{t,\tts x,\tts F,\tts u}(w )$ is the constrained maximum attained in \eqref{ze1} for every $0\le t<\nobreak T$ and $V_{T,\tts y,\tts \T_{T-1,\tts x}^y(F),\tts v}\bigl(W_{y,\tts v} \bigr)=U\bigl(W_{y,\tts v} \bigr)$, i.e., during the last period the household can only consume (note that $U(c )=-\infty$ if $c\le 0$ and $U\bigl(W_{y,\tts v} \bigr)=-\infty$ if $W_{y,\tts v}\le 0$ by the very definition of $U\phd$).
 We~stress that no~borrowing constraints are imposed extraneously in the individual savings problems.
-The borrowing limits arise endogenously from the notion of equilibrium~-- see~\ref{def-equil} below. \footnote{To~put it another way, the agents formulate their private savings problems under the assumption that~$K$ and~$r$ are chosen (and given to them) so that, after all private instances of (\ref{ze1}-\ref{ze2}) have been solved, all lenders lend what they perceive as optimal to lend, all borrowers borrow what they perceive as optimal to borrow, all private budgets are balanced at all times (present and future), and the market for every security clears.
+The borrowing limits arise endogenously from the notion of equilibrium~-- see~\ref{def-equil} below. \footnote{ To~put it another way, the agents formulate their private savings problems under the assumption that~$K$ and~$r$ are chosen (and given to them) so that, after all private instances of \eqref{ze1212} have been solved, all lenders lend what they perceive as optimal to lend, all borrowers borrow what they perceive as optimal to borrow, all private budgets are balanced at all times (present and future), and the market for every security clears.
 Any such arrangement removes the need for extraneously imposed limits on borrowing.
 One~may consider the infimum over the private demands so obtained as being the ``borrowing limit,'' but such a quantity becomes meaningful only after all individual savings problems have been solved and does not constrain any agent.} The range of the value function is the interval $\llbkt -\infty,\infty\rlbkt$, with the value of $(-\infty)$ attained only if, for the given entering wealth, there is no policy that can fund strictly positive consumption in all possible future aggregate and idiosyncratic states.
 By convention, the derivatives of any function will be treated as undefined on any domain in which its value is $(-\infty)$ and the appearance of derivatives implies that the argument belongs to a domain in which the function is finite; as an example, the appearance of any of the symbols $\partial U(c)$ and $\partial^2 U(c)$ implies~$c>0$.